bmillwood/pointfree-hse/README.md

 variety of refactoring transformations to improve the result", this one is so far very focused on eliminating points.
 The refactoring capability is also an interesting tool, but probably best as a separate step.

+Much of the AST is still unhandled and will crash.